Insurgency in Khyber Pakhtunkhwa: Continued insurgency

 After Zarb-e-Azb militants were deprived of any territorial space and were scattered across length and breadth of the country in the form of sleeper cells.
 Despite substantial reduction in terrorism, sleeper cells continued to pose threat to Pakistan's security.
 The TTP and its affiliate Jamaat-ul-Ahrar launched Operation Ghazi to punish Pakistan of its military campaigns in the North-West.
 Pakistan Army responding to TTP's Operation Ghazi, launched Operation Radd-ul-Fasaad.

 As of 2025, rise in TTP's activity threatened Pakistan’s attempts to position itself as a military powerhouse in South Asia.
 TTP has increasingly focused on direct attacks against security forces while largely sparing civilians, reducing the likelihood of local backlash.
 Despite the use of drone strikes and targeted operations, Pakistan’s military has suffered significant personnel losses, and the continued presence of Islamic State fighters in the region has further strained its control.
 According to Asfandyar Mir, a senior fellow at the Stimson Center, the TTP has been able to assert itself to the extent that the balance of power is beginning to shift against Pakistan’s security forces, raising concerns over the state’s ability to maintain authority and regional military influence.

 In October 2025, KP Chief Minister Sohail Afridi blamed the federal government for the resurgence of militancy in the province, citing its flawed policies and failure to release essential war-on-terror funds and constitutional dues.

+Between 2021 and 2025, the latter saw most activity with about 3,811 incidents.
+These accounted for 71% incidents across Pakistan.
+KP saw 16 suicide bombings in 2025.
+DG-ISPR Ahmed Sharif Chaudhry blamed "politically permissive environment" and PTI leaders Imran Khan and Sohail Afridi over the surge.
+About 8,500 TTP fighters were active by the end of the year according to Iftikhar Firdous, co-founder of Khorasan Diary research outlet.
+The year was also the deadliest in a decade since 2015 on account of increased violence and Pakistan's worsened ties with Taliban ruled Afghanistan.